-U.S. Attorney Brendan V. Johnson announced that a woman has been indicted by a federal grand jury for Conspiracy to Distribute Cocaine and Marijuana.
+United States Attorney Brendan V. Johnson announced that a Colorado Springs, Colorado, woman has been indicted by a federal grand jury for Conspiracy to Distribute a Controlled Substance.

-The investigation is being conducted by Homeland Security /ICE, and Special Assistant U.S. Attorney Ted L. McBride is prosecuting the case.
-Myrum was remanded to the custody of the U.S. Marshal.
-A trial date has not yet been set.
+The investigation is being conducted by the Unified Narcotic Enforcement Team, and the Drug Enforcement Administration.
+Assistant U.S. Attorney Ted L. McBride is prosecuting the case.

 Olson was released on bond pending trial.
 A tentative trial date has been set for March 11, 2014.